Cherish (film): Cast

+Production and release

+Actor Brad Hunt had appeared in Finn Taylor's previous film Dream with the Fishes (1997), which was released by Sony's arthouse film division Sony Pictures Classics.
+Cherish would be released by Fine Line Features, the arthouse division of Time Warner-owned New Line Cinema.
+In 2002, a soundtrack album for Cherish was released by New Line Records, featuring songs from various artists.

+The Region 1 DVD was originally released June 1, 2004 and then re-released on October 25, 2005 with new cover art.

 Reception

 Critical response

 Roger Ebert gave the film three stars and a thumbs up.
 He praised Tunney, saying that "she brings a quiet goofiness to the role that is a much better choice than grim heroism or calm competence or some of the other speeds she could have chosen."
 He also complimented Ricardo Gil who plays Max, a gay dwarf who lives downstairs from Zoe and befriends her.

 Elvis Mitchell of The New York Times liked it "as a poky little character comedy...enchanting in a small-scale way" but was critical of Taylor for trying "to shift the tone to a thriller's rush."
 He added, "The film lacks the horsepower for the 0-to-60-pickup needed for Zoe's Nancy Drew-like investigations of her stalker."
 He was also disappointed by the lack of development of characters beyond Zoe.